 \subsection{The setup}

 The basic apparatus is shown in \text{Figure} \ref{Experimental_Apparatus}.
 A peristaltic pump was used to maintain a constant flux into the region behind the sluice.
-The viscous fluid used was an aqueous suspension of xanthan gum at concentrations of 0.5\% and 1\% (by mass).
+The viscous fluid used was an aqueous suspension of xanthan gum at concentrations of 0.5\% and 1\% by mass.
 Xanthan is a shear-thinning organic polymer.
 Salt was added to the ocean to increase its density.

 The viscous fluid was overflowing the weir and dropping, creating a rebound effect.
 We minimised this by leaving a very small gap between the ocean level and the top of the weir.
-We sometimes wished to include a sloped bed, in order to study grounding lines.
-We found that leaving even a tiny part of the slope exposed to air had a dramatic and adverse impact upon our experiments (like Robison).
-We therefore decided to have it entirely submerged, but to guarantee the formation of a sheet and also to reduce the rebound effect just mentioned, the sloped bed was usually placed 2mm below the top of the weir (with the sea level halfway between the top of the slope and the top of the weir, as indicated in \text{Figure} \ref{Grounding_Line_Setup}).
+We sometimes wished to include a sloped bed in order to study grounding lines.
+We found that leaving even a tiny part of the slope exposed to air had a dramatic and adverse impact upon our experiments, as occurred in some previous investigations \cite{Robison_2010}.
+We therefore decided to have it entirely submerged.
+To guarantee the formation of a sheet and also to reduce the rebound effect just mentioned, the sloped bed was usually placed 2 mm below the top of the weir.
+The sea level was kept halfway between the top of the slope and the top of the weir, as indicated in \text{Figure} \ref{Grounding_Line_Setup}.
 Maintaining this configuration required accurate control of the sea level.

 We achieved this by means of a laser reflecting off the ocean surface onto a fixed screen.
 Water was siphoned out at a variable rate, with manual adjustments to this rate whenever necessary to keep the laser spot at the same location on the screen.
-We found that the rate of seawater extraction could be altered by 0.2g/s, so we could easily control it accurately enough for our purposes.
-It is likely that the sea level was controlled to within 1mm for most experiments, and 0.5mm for some of them where there were less ripples on the water (usually due to a lower flux).
+We found that the rate of seawater extraction could be altered by 0.2 g/s, so we could easily control it accurately enough for our purposes.
+It is likely that the sea level was controlled to within 1 mm for most experiments, and 0.5 mm for some of them where there were less ripples on the water (usually due to a lower flux).
 Therefore, systematic trends in the sea level were small during all of our experiments.